tc39/proposal-structs/README.md

 - worker worker
 - worker main

+### Attaching behavior to shared structs

+This is an involved topic and has its own document.
+See [ATTACHING-BEHAVIOR.md](ATTACHING-BEHAVIOR.md).

 ### Shared fixed-length arrays

 Shared fixed-length arrays are the closed counterpart to Arrays, as structs are the closed counterpart to ordinary JS objects.

 Shared fixed-length arrays are always shared.
 Structured data sharing requires _some_ primitive notion of collections, on top of which more sophisticated collections can be built.

-While there is nothing in principle preventing addition of a non-shared fixed-length array, the use case is unclear.
+While there is nothing in principle preventing addition of a unshared fixed-length array, the use case is currently unmotivated.
 Where sharing across agents is not needed, ordinary Array instances are more flexible and already performant.

 Shared fixed-length arrays have the following property:
 - Length is required at construction time.
 - Instances cannot be resized.
 - Elements can only be other primitives other shared objects.
-- Shared arrays have a null [[Prototype]].
-- Shared arrays do not have a `.constructor` property.
+- Shared arrays have a realm-local [[Prototype]] which has a complement of helper functions.
 - The shared array constructor has `[Symbol.hasInstance]` to support `instanceof`.

 Shared fixed-length arrays do not need novel syntax.
 For brevity of presentation, examples are given using the `SharedFixedArray` constructor.